To assist in reducing the running costs of your fleet, we have collated a variety of tips and advice to assist.

 Introducing a vehicle tracking system can encourage drivers to be responsible for their driving and to be more aware of bad habits.
 When drivers know you’re monitoring their driving behaviour, speed and fuel consumption, they will take greater care of how they drive the company vehicles.

 Subsequently, you will see a positive impact on fuel costs, vehicle wear and tear and maybe even an improved reputation with the general public.
 Additional cost savings are also achieved by the resulting reduction in insurance premiums.

 21. Reallocation of vehicles

-In many organisations the company car fleet accounts for the second largest overhead expenditure (after salaries) and taking into account today’s economic climate, maximizing all opportunities to achieve cost savings should be taken.
-It’s therefore important to have a reallocation policy in place.
+It is therefore important to have a reallocation policy in place.
 This avoids having to place a new vehicle order for a new employee and avoids any daily rental costs incurred while waiting for the delivery of a new vehicle.
-Your fleet provider can provide the necessary support to ensure that the reallocating vehicles are checked, any remedial work completed, and that they are fully valeted ready for delivery to the new driver.
+Your fleet provider can provide the necessary support to ensure that the reallocated vehicles are checked, any remedial work completed, and any required valet work fulfilled before you new employee takes delivery.

 22. Management Information

 How quickly can you access information showing your fleet costs?
 Taking action to reduce costs is fine, but proving your achievements and identifying the tricky areas without powerful fleet reporting tools will be difficult.

 Your Account Manager will be able to provide you with timely management information and quarterly reviews, but this should be supported by an online capability available at any time and accessed via your own personal login.

 Aiming for the lowest miles possible when costing a new contract will reduce the monthly rentals and will also give you an incentive to keep mileage low.
 But you will need to be realistic with your mileage predictions.